 Step 4: <TakerPayment> Is Spent

 Maker sees that Taker has sent the Taker Payment, which is locked by the hash of the 32 byte secret code he generated in Step 2.
-Maker reveals the 32 byte secret code, broadcasting it to the blockchain network in order to send the Taker Payment to his own address.
+Maker reveals the 32 byte secret code, broadcasting it to the blockchain's peer to peer network in order to send the Taker Payment to his own address.
 Once this transaction has been initiated, the secret code is publicly visible.

 Step 5: <MakerPayment> Is Spent

 Taker sees that Maker has spent the Taker Payment and also sees that the secret code has been revealed.
 She uses the same secret code to unlock the Maker Payment and sends the funds to her personal address.

 While Market Maker 2 is Komodo’s most recent innovation in decentralized trading, it is just one among many.
 For more than 5 years, Komodo’s Lead Developer James ‘jl777’ Lee and the rest of the Komodo Dev Team have continuously pioneered decentralized exchange technology.